bbauska/TUMx-DWAPNx/README.md

 rendered

 into HTML and then displayed in the browser.
-Just a quick recap about what\'s
+Just a quick recap about what&apos;s

 in the template of our visualization page - it extends the base view, which

-means they\'ll include things like the navigation and we don\'t have to type
+means they&apos;ll include things like the navigation and we don&apos;t have to type

 that code in any page that wants to use navigation, which is provided once and

 then we extend the other by using the other views.
-We\'re linking a stylesheet.
+We&apos;re linking a stylesheet.

 That is just a simple CSS file that defines things like the color of the

-links between the nodes and we have the content block that has the title you\'ve
+links between the nodes and we have the content block that has the title you&apos;ve

 seen before in the visualization on top, it defines the button and we have an empty